Inferring large graphs using l1-penalized likelihood: Inference algorithm

 \subsection{Global algorithm overview}

-In this section, we present GADAG (\textit{Genetic Algorithm for learning DAG}) a computational procedure devoted to solve Equation (\ref{eq:PT}).
+In this section, we present GADAG (\textit{Genetic Algorithm for learning Directed Acyclic Graphs}), a computational procedure devoted to solve Equation (\ref{eq:PT}) and available as a \texttt{R} package on CRAN at \url{https://cran.r-project.org/package=GADAG}.
 Although decomposing the original problem made it more natural to handle, this problem is still a very challenging task from an optimization point of view, due to the different nature of the variables $P$ and $T$, the non-convexity of the cost function and the high dimension of the search space.

 An intuitive approach consists in using an alternating scheme: one of the variables $ P $ or $ T $ is fixed and the other one is sought so as to optimize the score function, then the roles of $ P $ and $ T $ are reversed and the procedure is repeated iteratively until convergence for some criterion \citep{Csiszar84}.
 However, the structure of our problem does not allow us to use such a scheme: looking for an optimal $T$ given a fixed $P$ makes sense, but changing $P$ for a fixed $T$ does not.